 Last Updated: February 15, 2023

-A struggle with alcohol impacts many aspects of a person’s life.
-One of these areas is diet and nutrition.
-Drinking too much can lead to severe nutrient depletion, creating symptoms that can make detox and recovery more difficult.
+A struggle with alcohol use impacts many aspects of a person’s life, including diet and nutrition.
+Drinking too much can lead to severe nutrient depletion, creating symptoms that can make alcohol detox and recovery more difficult and permanently affect your health.
 Eating a healthy diet and supplementing with vitamins as needed can help correct some of the damage from drinking.
-A healthy diet can help to set the person’s body up for recovery.
+A healthy alcohol detox diet can help to set the person’s body up for recovery.

 Nutrient problems are common in people who struggle with drinking.
 Most people who drink too much get at least half of their calories from alcohol.
 In many cases, the person may be so focused on drinking that they make poor food choices or do not eat enough.
-This cycle can be reinforced by the way the brain, especially the midbrain, responds to drinking.
-Although it is mostly known for playing a role in motor control, the midbrain can also increase cravings for drinking and stop the desire to eat.
-Over time, the body will work through its nutrient stores, but will not have enough new nutrients from food to work properly.
+This cycle can be reinforced by how the brain, especially the midbrain, responds to drinking.
+Although it is mainly known for playing a role in motor control, the midbrain can also increase cravings for drinking and stop the desire to eat.
+Over time, the body will work through its nutrient stores but will not have enough new nutrients from food to work properly.

 Other ways drinking can harm nutrient status include:

 - Problems with the body’s ability to use nutrients when they are available